 People with dementia might not feel comfortable taking their jacket off or their shoes.
 Such familiar behaviors in unfamiliar surroundings are likely to agitate the older adult, and a security checkpoint is not the most accommodating venue to address anxiety and agitation.
 These scenarios will become more frequent with an increasing prevalence of dementia and other cognitive disorders.
 And, it is not just at the security gate.

 On Friday, May 3, 2013, an 83-year-old Victoria Kong walked past the assistance agent waiting to meet her at the gate as she deplaned from her flight from Barbados to Washington D.C.
 She was found the following Monday in a wooded area about 200 yards from the airport perimeter.
-She died of hyperthermia.
+She died of hypothermia.
 Victoria King suffered from dementia and wondered out of the airport oblivious to the pickup arrangements made for her by her relatives.
 Most airlines do not have an escort policy/program in place for adults, traveling alone with cognitive impairment.
 Airlines only have escort policies/programs in place for minor children traveling alone.

 In addition, most airlines do not include dementia as needing medical clearance, and although there are some provisions offered by airports and some airlines—in most cases dictated by law—these provisions are insufficient given the type of problems likely to be experienced by persons suffering from dementia.
 The increasing prevalence of dementia in the population and the lack of training of security personnel and flight attendants make this a recipe for more common friction.